-As new challenges emerge in this ever-changing world, engineers are called upon to create solutions and make the world a better place for tomorrow.
+As new challenges emerge in this ever-changing world, engineers develop solutions to make the world a better place for tomorrow.

-The robust engineering-related degree programs at Embry-Riddle prepare students to implement change in the world.
+The robust Engineering degree programs at Embry-Riddle prepare students to implement change in the world.
 The nation’s largest educator of aerospace engineers, Embry-Riddle is also a premier hands-on educator for other engineering disciplines.

 Undergraduate students at Embry-Riddle are introduced to the foundation of engineering in their very first semester.
 Graduate students are immersed into their research and projects right from the beginning of their program.

-All engineering students are schooled in the latest methodologies and are taught far beyond the fundamentals.
+All engineering students learn the latest methodologies and study beyond the fundamentals.

-Here, students are challenged to design solutions from the seminal brainstorming of ideas, refining design, building and troubleshooting, final testing, and ultimately presenting a project.
-Engineers thrive being immersed in this environment.
+Our students are challenged to design solutions, incorporating everything from brainstorming ideas, refining design, building, and troubleshooting to final testing and presenting a project.
+Engineers thrive in this environment.

 Our faculty has substantial real-world experience.
 So we prepare you for workplace success.